 - 1. Background: [Describe the problem that the proposal is addressing.] - 2.
 General Approach: [Briefly describe your overarching approach and framework addressing the requirements set forth in the RPP.
 Include relevant background data and information on your platform or solution and list the current status of your approach.] - 3.
 Objectives: [Specify the objectives of the proposed effort.] - 4.
 Relevant Experience: [Identify relevant experience, as well as the technical and management experience of the proposed team, to perform the proposed work.
 Offeror should also describe any history of utilizing standardization plans to ensure that teaming partners follow the same structure.] - 5.
 Technical Strategy: [Thoroughly describe the detailed and stepwise approach on how your organization intends to address each technical requirement set forth in the RPP and show a clear course of action to also include standardization plans.] - 6.
-Regulatory Strategy: [Provide a description of the proposed regulatory strategy.] - 7.
-Key Personnel: [Identify the proposed management and technical personnel for the project using a summary table in the below format.
-Principal Investigator must be identified.]
+Risk & Mitigation: [Identify key technical, schedule, and cost risks, their potential impact and mitigation.] - 7.
+Organizational Conflict of Interest: [An Organizational Conflict of Interest can occur, but is not limited to, when an individual or an entity is unable, or potentially unable, to provide impartial advice or service to the Government or separate entity because of other business activities or relationships.
+Disclose any potential conflict of interest pertaining to this opportunity.
+If none, state as such.] - 8.
+Period of Performance: [Identify the proposed Period of Performance (PoP) in months from award.] - 9.
+Offeror Resources: [Identify any key facilities, equipment and other resources proposed for the effort.
+Identified facilities, equipment and resources should be available and relevant for the technical solution being proposed.] - 10.
+Government Resources: [Identify any key Government facilities, Government equipment, Government property, etc. that your organization requests to use for the effort.]